Exclusive with Former Steelers Safety Erik Totten, 2002

 I think the game has changed so much as I watch it – especially on offense.
 There’s just a ton of creativity on how offensive coordinators and head coaches put together their schemes and misdirection.
 I love watching that.
 If I choose to coach that creativity is something that inspires me.
 The RPOs and misdirection – it seems they are always trying to get the flow going one way so they can sneak a guy back out the other way for a big play.

 Generally, there’s an ebb and flow to the game.
-The offense has it’s advances and the defense adjusts.
+The offense has it’s advantages and the defense adjusts.

 Have any coaches and coaching lessons inspired you as a potential future coach?